9.1

 Is On-Premise Right for Your Business?

 To know which is best for your business, it’s important to fully understand the differences between on-premise and cloud-based software.
-One keeps data secure and close; the other offers more opportunities for updates and growth.
-At the end of the day, there are undeniable benefits to both on-premise and cloud-based ERP systems.
+One keeps data secure and closed; the other offers more opportunities for updates and growth.
+There are undeniable benefits to both on-premise and cloud-based ERP systems, and at the end of the day, the answer is what is best for your business.

 To determine if on-prem is right for your business, you need to consider several factors: